sampsyo/home/_drafts/mygfa.md

-we hope it's useful for situations where clarity matters a lot and scale matters less: learning about the domain, exploratory design phases that come before high-performance implementations, and writing [reference implementations][slow-odgi] for "real" pangenomics software.
+we hope it's useful for situations where clarity matters a lot and scale matters less: learning about the domain, exploratory design phases that come before high-performance implementations, and [reference implementations][slow-odgi] for "real" pangenomics software.

 [gfapy]: https://github.com/ggonnella/gfapy
 [gfagraphs]: https://github.com/Tharos-ux/gfagraphs